6529-Collections/nextgen/docs/setter-functions.md

 <b>Notes:</b>
 * This function can only be called by the contract deployer or a contract administrator.
 * You can only airdrop tokens of a specific collection.
-* You can only airdrop the same amount of tokens during each call of the function.
 * For each recipient you also need to pass additional token data.

 <!-- end of the list -->